-All train and bus journeys can be paid for with contactless stored value smartcards.
-You can also pay with cash.
+All train and bus journeys can be paid for using cash, contactless stored value cards as well as Mastercard® or Visa contactless credit and debit cards.

 Whether by bus or train, the distance fare scheme means you pay for the distance you travel in a single journey, no more, no less.